Categories

 Editorial Calendar Changes – UBC Academic Calendar Proofreading

-Faculties are prompted by UBC Enrolment Services to proofread their sections of the UBC Calendar in advance of the UBC academic calendar deadline.
+Faculties are prompted by UBC Enrolment Services to proofread their sections of the UBC Calendar in advance of the UBC Academic Calendar deadline.
 This process occurs twice a year: before the February UBC academic calendar release and before the May UBC academic calendar release.
 FoM Curriculum will notify programs when to submit these editorial changes to fom.curriculum@ubc.ca, and will submit changes to UBC Enrolment Services on behalf of the programs

 Contact